Table of Contents

 Asthma is a chronic disease which affects the bronchi and bronchioles of the lungs.
-It causes difficulty in breathing and followed by severe cough, restlessness, cough and a wheezing sound while breathing.
+It causes difficulty in breathing and is followed by severe cough, restlessness, cough and a wheezing sound while breathing.

 Asthma might cause due to the following factors: